Skip to main content

 Share – use tools such as Mendeley and Share Links to share your article broadly

 After publication, make sure to share your article within your personal and professional networks.
-Mendeleyopens in new tab/window is an excellent venue to showcase your work, track and demonstrate the impact of your research through citations, readers, views and media mentions, and identify new collaborators.
+Mendeley is an excellent venue to showcase your work, track and demonstrate the impact of your research through citations, readers, views and media mentions, and identify new collaborators.

 A Share Link is a customized link which Elsevier authors receive for their newly published article on ScienceDirect, and which they can post anywhere or share with anyone interested.
 Anyone clicking on the Share Link will be entitled to 50 days of free access to the article – no sign up or registration required.
-Want to learn more?
-Check out the article on Share Links hereopens in new tab/window.

 Not sure when, where and how you are allowed to share or post your article?
-This page will provide you with a useful overview, and you may also find the information hereopens in new tab/window of use.
+This page will provide you with a useful overview, and you may also find the information here opens in new tab/window of use.

 Post – make full use of appropriate channels on social media